 Additional Information#

-This chapter contains miscellaneous information as a complement to the previous chapters, which can be regarded as less important.
+This chapter contains miscellaneous information as a complement to the previous chapters, that can be regarded as less important.

 Supported PETSc Features#